haskell/cabal/doc/how-to-analyze-haskell-code-performance.rst

 .. note::

-    There are several keywords to specify to which parts of you project settings should be applied:
+    There are several keywords to specify to which parts of your project settings should be applied:

     - ``program-options`` to apply to :ref:`all local packages<program_options>`.
     - ``package <package-name>`` to apply to a :ref:`single, specific local package<package-configuration-options>`.